alexyuriev/zdotfiles/bin/x-desktop-rotator.md

 `x-desktop-rotator --config=/home/alex/.config/config-x-desktop-rotator.json --previous`

-Add this to openbox rc.xml to start using the x-desktop-rotator
+Add the following to openbox `rc.xml` to start using the `x-desktop-rotator`, replacing `/home/alex/.config-x-desktop-rotator.json` with the location of your configuration file.

 ```
     <!--